Grep helps you locate any given pattern(s) within one or more files.

 Say you have a list of blacklisted words you want to ensure are not present in a project.

-will print out all matches for any of the lines in blacklist.file
+will print out all matches for any of the lines in blacklist.words

 flag from before will print only the problematic filenames.